Albion Online Review

 Albion Online, PC, Screenshot, Review, Review-in-progress

-Albion Online is a guild-centric game.
-It’s to be expected, as it has a territory system with guilds fighting over land at established times during the day.
-What I can say is that I’m getting to a point where playing solo no longer feels as viable.
+What I can say is that I'm getting to a point where playing solo no longer feels viable.
 While I may be able to gather and, although this is just speculation, sustain myself on my own, there are benefits to being part of a guild.
-It’s easier to make groups, for starters.
-Guildmates can help with upgrading buildings on the island (apart from having access to the guild’s island, of course).
-And, to be frank, having a group where players’ builds synergize has a chance to make expeditions less tedious, while giving the combat (which doesn’t stray too far from classic RPG nuances) a different shine as you time procs and help each other take foes on more effectively.
+It's easier to make groups, for starters.
+Guildmates can help with upgrading buildings on the island (apart from having access to the guild's island, of course).

 Albion Online, PC, Review, Screenshot

-Albion Online certainly requires a specific mindset to be enjoyed.
-That mindset is, indeed, very different from those required in theme park MMOs, mostly because Albion doesn’t hold your hand, nor does it give you a guaranteed tree to chop, a quick way to get back home or a story to follow.
-It’s also not the best looking (or sounding game), by any stretch.
-It could do a bit better in relaying information regarding how its systems work, it’s true, but at the same time, the longer you play, the more you begin to understand.
+It could do a bit better at explaining how its systems work, it's true, but at the same time, the longer you play, the more you begin to understand.
 For the most part, I found myself coming back eager to set out into the world to gather resources and advance my progress on the Destiny Board.
-It simply provides a different experience from most MMOs, sandbox at the forefront, and it does so in a fairly satisfying manner.
-Those intrigued by primarily playing the role of a crafter, gatherer or farmer, selling goods over many markets, planning out voyages for profit or participating in guild versus guild territory battles will find their home in Albion Online.
-With a good guild and solved lag issues, they might even end up loving it.
+It simply offers a different experience from most MMOs, with a sandbox at its core, and does so in a reasonably satisfying manner.

 Mates Bogdan Robert